(111253) 2001 XU10

-' (provisional designation ') is an asteroid on an eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 3 kilometers in diameter.
+' is an asteroid on an eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 3 kilometers in diameter.
 It was discovered on 9 December 2001, by astronomers of the LINEAR program at Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
 The asteroid is one of the largest potentially hazardous asteroids.

 Orbit and classification

 orbits the Sun at a distance of 0.98–2.52 AU once every 2 years and 4 months (848 days; semi-major axis of 1.75 AU).
 Its orbit has an eccentricity of 0.44 and an inclination of 42° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken by the Sloan Digital Sky Survey in February 2000.

 is a member of the Apollo asteroids, the largest subgroup of near-Earth asteroids which cross the orbit of Earth.
 It is also a Mars-crosser, as it crosses the orbit of the Red Planet at 1.66 AU.